Darius662/WindowsScripts/SharedFolderScripts/README.md

 - Print shares are not included
 - Some advanced share features may require manual configuration
 - Domain user accounts must exist and be accessible on the target system
+- **SIDs are automatically skipped** during import as they are system-specific and cannot be transferred

 ### Best Practices
 1. **Test first**: Run on a test system before production migration